Louis Jourdan: World War II

 During the war he was hired by Marcel L'Herbier to appear in La Comédie du bonheur (1940) in Rome.
 He was making Untel Père et Fils in that city when Italy declared war on France.
 He returned to France, and appeared in Premier rendez-vous (1941) with Danielle Darrieux, shot in Paris.
 He spent a year on a work gang.
 Jourdan was ordered to make German propaganda films, which he refused to do, and fled to join his family in unoccupied France.
 There, he started making movies again, ten films in two years.
 They included several for Allegret: Parade en sept nuits (1941); L'Arlésienne (1942) with Raimu, The Beautiful Adventure (1942); Les Petites du quai aux fleurs (1944); Twilight (1944).
 He was in The Heart of a Nation (1943) with Raimu; La Vie de Bohème (1945).

 His father was arrested by the Gestapo; months later he escaped, and joined the French Resistance, along with his family.
-"I was given work to do and I did it", said Jourdan later of his time in the resistance.
+"I was given work to do and I did it", said Louis later of his time in the resistance.
 "I worked on illegal leaflets, helping to print and distribute them."
 After the liberation of France in 1945, he returned to Paris with his childhood sweetheart, Berthe Frédérique Takar (nicknamed "Quique").
 They married in Paris on 11 March 1946.